oliward/2019--week-08--laravel/challenges/01/02/namespaces-composer.md

     dump(Peep::getAges([$alfred, $jasmine, $walker])); // [52, 65, 15] (or there abouts)
     ```

-1) [Faker](https://github.com/fzaninotto/Faker) is a package that lets you generate random data.
-Add it to your project and then update the previous question to use generated names and birthdates.
+1) Use [Faker](https://github.com/fzaninotto/Faker) to update the previous question to use generated names and birthdates.
 Run it a few times and you'll see that it changes values each time.
 Read through the documentation and see if you can make it use the same generated data each time.

+1) Use the [Faker](https://github.com/fzaninotto/Faker) library to test the `email()` method of your `Validation` class from yesterday.
+Check it against 100 different generated email addresses.

 ## Über-Tricksy